Annual Notification of FERPA Rights

 The seminary discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 Within the Trinity Lutheran Seminary community, only those members acting in the student's educational interest are allowed access to student education records.
 A school official is a person employed by the seminary in an administrative, supervisory, academic, or support staff position; a student serving on an official committee or assisting another school official to perform his or her tasks; or a person or company with whom the seminary has contracted as its agent(s) to provide a service instead of using seminary employees (such as enrollment verification, auditors, or a collection agency).
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Upon request, Trinity discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

 Directory information is information that may be given out to any requestor at the discretion of the seminary.
-Directory information at Trinity includes the student’s name, date of birth, home and school address, email address, home and school telephone numbers, photographs, degree program, dates of attendance, enrollment status, class rosters, and undergraduate and graduate degrees and dates.
-Student email is publicly available to Trinity alumni.
-Students may withhold directory information from being released outside of the seminary community by notifying the Registrar in writing within two weeks of any semester.
-Forms are available in the Registrar’s office.
+Directory information at Trinity Lutheran Seminary includes the student’s name, date of birth, home and school address, email address, home and school telephone numbers, photographs, degree program, dates of attendance, enrollment status, class rosters, and undergraduate and graduate degrees and dates.
+Student email is publicly available to Trinity Lutheran Seminary alumni.
+Students may withhold directory information from being released outside of the seminary community by notifying the Office of the Registrar in writing a minimum of two weeks prior to the start of any semester.